 Unless approved for another financing option prior to the start of the term, students are required to pay 50% of their tuition by the first day of the term and the remaining 50% of their tuition 30 days into the term using one of the accepted payment methods.

 Students may defer their tuition until the end of the term if they are eligible for a qualified employer tuition reimbursement programs.
 The Deferred Payment Agreement must be submitted and approved by the first day of class.
 Full payment is due no later than 30 days after the course is completed.
 At this time, students are responsible for any unpaid tuition and other charges.
-Students should contact their advisor for more information.
+Students should contact Student Financial Services for more information.

 Students may have their tuition and other charges paid for by a third party such as a non-profit organization or other entity.
 The Deferred Payment Agreement must be submitted and approved along with an approved billing authorization or voucher from the third party payer by the first day of class.
 The Third Party Sponsor will be billed directly for allowable charges.
 Full payment is due no later than 30 days after the course is completed.
 Students are responsible for any unpaid tuition and other charges.

-Students who begin attendance in a trimester as less than half-time (fewer than 6 credits for undergraduate students or fewer than 3 credits for graduate students) will not qualify for a financial aid disbursement.
-In order to quality for a financial aid disbursement during that trimester, they must achieve an enrollment status of half-time attendance or higher.
-Since funding may not be received until a future term or trimester within their academic year, Financial Aid students may apply to have their tuition deferred until 30 days into the final term of their academic year by completing the Financial Aid Deferment Agreement.
+Students who begin attendance in a trimester as less than half-time (fewer than 6 credits for undergraduate students or fewer than 3 credits for graduate students) will not qualify for a financial aid loan disbursement.
+In order to quality for a financial aid loan disbursement during that trimester, they must achieve an enrollment status of half-time attendance or higher.
+Since loan funding may not be received until a future term with a trimester, Financial Aid students may apply to have their tuition deferred until 30 days into the final term of their trimester by completing the Financial Aid Deferment Agreement.
 All required financial aid documentation and award acceptance must be completed prior to the beginning of each term in which the student wants to apply for the tuition deferral.
-Students must have enough accepted financial aid to cover estimated charges for the academic year.
+Students must have enough accepted financial aid to cover estimated charges for the trimester.
+Pell Grant alone is insufficient to cover all direct costs in a term.
 Students who do not qualify for financial aid disbursements by the payment due date are responsible for any unpaid tuition and other charges.

 A student is considered to be in good financial standing with the university if: